-Your roots go back to 1963 when you, along with Arthur Lee and Billy Preston formed a high school band known as the LAGs aka LA Group.
-How did it all started?
+Your roots go back to 1963 when you, along with Arthur Lee and Billy Preston, formed a high school band known as the LAGs aka LA Group.

 Actually, Billy Preston and I formed the group while freshmen in high school.
 We played mostly at school assemblies and talent shows.
 Arthur, who was more interested in sports at the time, attended one of those assemblies and noticed all of the attention we were receiving from the young ladies in the audience and asked if he could join our group.
 After a lot of back-and-forths and blow-back from Billy and the other group members, Arthur came-on-board as a percussionist, mainly a “conga” player.

 At a certain point the group also featured Jimi Hendrix, but soon Hendrix and Preston moved on to do other things.
-What do you recall from playing with Jimi and Billy?
+What do you recall from playing with Preston and Hendrix?

 By the time we met Jimmy James, aka Jimi Hendrix, Billy had left the group to focus on his burgeoning career as a Gospel performer.
 After Billy moved on, Arthur, who had taken piano and accordion lessons for a number of years switched over to the organ.
 We met Jimi, at the California Club in Los Angeles, where we were members of the House Band.
 Jimi had come by to audition for a job playing guitar with the O’Jay’s, who were performing at the club.
 He didn’t get the gig, but he joined us briefly as a member of that House Band.
 Though no longer a member of the group, Billy would often come down and join us… there were even a couple of instances where we were all on stage together.

-Arthur Lee and you continued to play together and you got former the Byrds roadie Bryan MacLean to join you.
+Together with Arthur Lee you continued to play and former Byrds roadie Bryan MacLean eventually joined you.